Program Manager Jobs at Brown and Caldwell with Visa Sponsorship

 Experience

-Typically, a minimum of 20 years of related work experience in project management, program management or related field.
-A solid track record of successful project and large program delivery for large or significant clients.
-Proven experience in developing and implementing a successful sales technique strategy.
+- Typically, a minimum of 15 years of related work experience in project management, program management or related field.

 Education

-Salary Range: The anticipated starting pay range for this position is based on the employee’s primary work location and may be more or less depending upon skills, experience, and education.
+The anticipated starting pay range for this position is based on the employee’s primary work location and may be more or less depending upon skills, experience, and education.
 These ranges may be modified in the future.

-Location B: $175,000 - $262,000
+Location B: $158,000 - $216,000

-Benefits and Other Compensation: We provide a comprehensive benefits package that promotes employee health, performance, and success which includes medical, dental, vision, short and long-term disability, life insurance, an employee assistance program, paid time off and parental leave, paid holidays, 401(k) retirement savings plan with employer match, performance-based bonus eligibility, employee referral bonuses, tuition reimbursement, pet insurance and long-term care insurance.
+We provide a comprehensive benefits package that promotes employee health, performance, and success which includes medical, dental, vision, short and long-term disability, life insurance, an employee assistance program, paid time off and parental leave, paid holidays, 401(k) retirement savings plan with employer match, performance-based bonus eligibility, employee referral bonuses, tuition reimbursement, pet insurance and long-term care insurance.

-Headquartered in Walnut Creek, California, Brown and Caldwell is a full-service environmental engineering and construction services firm with 50 offices and over 2,100 professionals across North America and the Pacific.
-For more than 75 years, we have created leading-edge environmental solutions for municipalities, private industry, and government agencies.
+Headquartered in Walnut Creek, California, Brown and Caldwell is a full-service environmental engineering and construction firm with 50 offices and 2,100 professionals across North America and the Pacific.
+For 75 years, we have created leading-edge environmental solutions for municipalities, private industry, and government agencies.
 We strive to be the company of choice—to our clients, who benefit from our passion for delivering exceptional quality, and to our employees, present and future, who share our commitment to client service, collaboration, and innovation.
 Join us, and you will find a home where you can do your best work, reach new levels of expertise, and enjoy exceptional development opportunities.

 This position is subject to a pre-employment background check and a pre-employment drug test.